Sunday morning, I will be appearing on Fox News Sunday with Chris Wallace.

 Although the Obama regime currently refuses to temporarily pause its Syrian refugee resettlement program in the U.S., the Obama State Department in 2011 stopped processing Iraq refugee requests for six months after the FBI uncovered evidence that several dozen terrorists from Iraq had infiltrated the U.S. via the program.

-Now I had this in the stack, I didn't get to it yesterday.
+I didn't get to it yesterday.

 And it's a November 20th, 2013 report by ABC News.

-Old buddy Brian Ross.
+Our old buddy Brian Ross.

-An ABC News investigation of the flawed U.S. refugee screening program, which was overhauled two years ago showed that Al Wan was mistakenly allowed into the U.S. and resettled in Bowling Green, Kentucky, one of the terrorists that got through.
+An ABC News investigation of the flawed U.S. refugee screening program, which was overhauled two years ago, showed that Alwan was mistakenly allowed into the U.S. and resettled in Bowling Green, Kentucky, one of the terrorists that got through.

-The point is that back in 2011, Iraqis were being Iraqi refugees were being settled in America, and some actual Iraqi terrorists made it through, and so we suspended for six months the entire refugee program.
+The point is that back in 2011, Iraqis were being, Iraqi refugees were being settled in America, and some actual Iraqi terrorists made it through.

-Now the Federalist story that I have here doesn't mention it, but Obama also failed to tell Congress about pausing the program.
+Now, the Federalist story that I have here doesn't mention it, but Obama also failed to tell Congress about pausing the program.

-In the wake of the Kentucky case that I just told you about, the U.S. halted the refugee program for Iraqis for six months, a fact that the Obama administration did not disclose to Congress at the time.
+The ABC story has it in the wake of the Kentucky case that I just told you about, the U.S. halted the refugee program for Iraqis for six months, a fact that the Obama administration did not disclose to Congress at the time.

-This according to officials talking to ABC News about the 2013 investigation.
+This, according to officials talking to ABC News, about the 2013 investigation.

 And maybe he didn't tell Hillary either.